- That there is a God who made the universe and all that is in it

 (Romans 8:29-30; 1 Corinthians 15:51-54; Ephesians 1:3-4; 4:11-13; Philippians 1:6; 2 Peter 1:4; 1 John 3:2)

-- That man is born with a sinful nature and at the time of his new birth he receives a righteous nature;
+- That man is born (in Adam) with a sinful nature (“in the flesh”), and at his new birth (in Christ) he receives a new nature (“in the Spirit”);

 - That all the redeemed, once saved, are kept by God’s power, and are thus secure in Christ forever;